Nikflix/drug-ade-knowledge-graph/README.md

 # drug-ade-knowledge-graph
-readme = """# Provenance-Tracked Knowledge Graph for Drug–Adverse Event Extraction
+ Provenance-Tracked Knowledge Graph for Drug–Adverse Event Extraction

 Extracts drug -> adverse-effect relations from biomedical case-report text, assembles them into a knowledge graph where every edge carries its source sentence, and quantifies why